misschainsawktn/evrenthall-wiki/content/Pantheon/Hegemon/Mother of All Pain.md

 First, not all are ready to accept that pain—any form of pain, including their own—is a neutral thing.
 Most think of pain as an evil to be avoided at all costs, others only seek the perverse pleasure that comes with inflicting pain onto people, some others try their best to steer clear from it while submitting to the notion that it is inevitable; few embrace pain as it is and find the strength to use it as a tool, and they are not always aware that they have caught her interest in some way.

 That is another one of the reasons her cult is somewhat limited: the Great Mother is very selective when it comes to her followers, and she is not above picking and choosing the ones she finds most interesting among those who suffer.
-For someone to be initiated, she must like them enough to want them at her side, and she does not make exceptions to this rule
+For someone to be initiated, she must like them enough to want them at her side, and she does not make exceptions to this rule whatsoever.

 # Manifestations